News-in-brief from Draycott-In-The-Moors in late August 2019

 In fact, as it turned out, the latest move doesn’t add up to anything much, being just a repetition/summary of an application made back in January: the developers, Scentarea, want permission to hold off for a while from doing the road-infrastructure changes they had promised originally.

-Back at the beginning of the year, Draycott Council put in a strong objection to this idea, and on the website of the local action group VVSM, there was a strong piece explaining their opposition too.
+Back at the beginning of the year, Draycott Council put in an objection to this idea, and on the website of the local action group VVSM, there was a strong piece explaining their opposition too.

 But, if you too have comments to make on what the developers are up to, you still can – you have until September 6th – click here.